codeface-io/SwiftObserver/README.md

     - Unlike established Swift implementations of the Redux approach, [SwiftObserver](https://github.com/flowtoolz/SwiftObserver) lets you freely model your domain-, business- and view logic with all your familiar design patterns and types.
 There are no restrictions on how you organize and store your app state.
     - Custom observables without having to inherit from any class
     - Unlike established Swift implementations of the Reactive approach, [SwiftObserver](https://github.com/flowtoolz/SwiftObserver) lets you in control of the ancestral tree of your classes.
 There is not a single class that you have to inherit.
 Therefore, all your classes can be directly observed, even views and view controllers.
-* No optional generics except for variable values.
-This plus the ability to map onto non-optional updates greatly avoids optional optionals and gives you full controll over value and update types.
+* SwiftObserver avoids **optional optionals** and, thereby, gives you full controll over value and update types.
+    * No optionals on generic types
+        * `Variable` values and `Messenger` updates are optional but the types of these values and updates are guaranteed to be non-optional
+    * You can always map map optional updates onto non-optional updates
+    * The pull model integrated in SwiftObserver allows combined observations to pull updates from the involved observables.
+So you can have optional update types, but combined observation don't wrap the updates in additional optionals.

 ## Simplicity